A double power-law fit to the computed stellar $\log(\tau/{\rm y})$-$\log(m/m_\odot)$ relation

 \begin{quotation}

 \begin{Large}

 \end{Large} \begin{small}

 The computed $\log(\tau/{\rm y})$-$\log(m/m_\odot)$ relation for the stellar initial mass range, $0.6\le m/m_\odot\le120.0$, and the stellar initial metallicity range, $0.0004\le Z\le0.0500$, tabulated in an earlier attempt (Portinari et al. 1998) is fitted to a good extent by a four-parameter curve, expressed by a double power-law, for assigned stellar initial metallicity, which can be reduced to a three-parameter curve, expressed by a single power-law, for the whole set of stellar initial metallicities.
 The relative errors, $R[\log(\tau/{\rm y})]=1-\log(\tau_{\rm fit}/{\rm y})/\log(\tau/{\rm y})$, do not exceed about 2\% and 4\%, respectively.
 The extent to which the interpolation curve, expressed by a single power-law, can be extrapolated towards both high-mass and low-mass stars, is also investigated.
 High-mass star lifetimes are understimated by a factor less than 2 up to $m/m_\odot= 1000$ and by a fiducial factor less than 4 up to $m/m_\odot\to+\infty$.
 Low-mass star lifetimes are overstimated by a factor of about 3 down to $m/m_\odot=0.25$ and by an unacceptably large factor down to $m/m_\odot=0.08$.
-The interpolation curve, expressed by a single power-law, is related (in differential form) to a generalization of the equation of the exponential decay, which could be the starting point for a theoretical interpretation.
 As a simple application, the star mass fraction of a single star generation with stellar initial mass function defined by a power-law, is plotted vs. the logarithmic stellar lifetime.
 The star mass fraction declines in time at a decreasing rate for mild stellar initial mass function and at an increasing rate for steep stellar initial mass function, where a linear trend is exhibited for a value of the exponent close to the Salpeter's value $(p_{\rm lin}\approx-2.35)$.

 {\it keywords - stars: evolution - stars: formation.} \end{small} \end{quotation}